|

 Step 2: Remove unwanted stuff.
 Take out turkey’s neck and giblets, tossing them away or saving them for the gravy.
 Then, pat the turkey dry with paper towels.

 Step 4: Insert wireless meat thermometers.
-Insert a thermometer into the thickest part of turkey legs and one into the breast.
+Insert a thermometer into the thickest part of the turkey leg and one into the breast.
 If possible, use multiple thermometers in different spots to monitor the temperature.

 Step 5: Preheat the oven.
 Preheat your oven to 325°F (163°C).
 In the meantime, pour 2 cups of gravy into the roasting pan to keep turkey juicy.